Rashaida people: Ancestry

+Pastoralism

-Camel breeding is one of the primary sources of work for the Rashaida people, with the group often living a fully-nomadic life as pastoralists.
+Camel breeding is one of the primary sources of work for the Rashaida people, with the group often living a fully nomadic life as pastoralists.
 Within the region of Eastern Sudan, in which the Rashaida are predominantly found, pastoralism is a leading way of life for tribes.
 The Rashaida people utilise their camel herds for multiple purposes.
 Camel milk is extremely important for the Rashaida people as it is a fundamental source of their vitamins and proteins, making it their primary focus for herding.
-However, they also produce camels for meat to sell to the Egyptians and for racing in which they sell to the Gulf states.
+However, they also produce camels for meat to sell to the Egyptians and for racing which they sell to the Gulf states.

 In these regions there are various obstacles such as droughts and widespread famine, meaning that the pastoral groups have had to create various strategies to deal with the complexity of the eco-system.
 The Rashaida follow a seasonal pattern of migration, with several seasons and consequent living patterns occurring throughout the year.
 Beginning in mid-July they begin a pattern of migration with their camel herd to follow the rain showers.
 From the beginning of August to the end of September, there is less movement, and they leave their camels to graze near their campsites, turning their focus to their livestock and agriculture practices.
-The next season, ‘Ad Darat’ has more of a focus on finding pasture for the livestock as conditions start to get drier.
+The next season, 'Ad Darat' has more of a focus on finding pasture for the livestock as conditions start to get drier.
 Milk supplies also start to dwindle, so there is a need to harvest grain crops.
 The final season is the dry season, in which migration stops and they set up camps near reliable sources of water.

-Social and Political Issues
+Social and political issues

 The Rashaida people have become entwined in several controversies with other groups in the region, governments, and even the international community.
-For example, since they have arrived in Sudan, they have been involved in new forms of economic activity besides pastoralism which has included illegal activity.
+For example, since they arrived in Sudan, they have been involved in new forms of economic activity besides pastoralism which has included illegal activity.
 This has involved actions such as joining rebel groups, participating in the slave trade, and buying/selling weapons.
 Along with this, it has become known that groups within the Rashaida people are involved in various acts of violence as well as human rights violations.